 Midfielder François Hugues, was a supurb athlete who commanded the center of the pitch for Red Star and the French national team.
 Although not technically gifted he played with a cool head and was strong in the air despite lacking stature.
 Another notable French player was Raymond Dubly who, like a few of his seven older brothers played club football with RC Roubaix.
 A superbly conditioned winger who relied on speed, Dubly scored 4 goals in 31 appearances for France and was one of the “Heroes of Pershing” who defeated England in 1921 on the same ground where he lost the Inter-Allied final.
 The captain for France that day was twenty-year old Lucien Gamblin, a teammate of Chayriguès and Hughes at Red Star and also a member of the 1919 Inter-Allied squad.

-Little is known about the Canadian team except that it was handpicked by authorities and many of the players may have originally come from Great Britain.
+Nearly all of the players representing Canada were originally from the United Kingdom.
+A detailed list of the players can be found here.
 One such example is Boyd Mayson who was born in Keswick, England in 1892 and arrived in Canada in 1912.
 He played for Norwood Wanderers, Manitoba Football Association champions in 1912-13 and winners of the first Dominion of Canada Championship (1913).
 A musician by trade he enlisted in 1915 and eventually rose to the rank of Sergeant.
 Another Player of British origin was Sammy Gough who was born in Sale (part of greater Manchester) in 1897.
 He won the Bennett Shield and Connaught Cup with Calgary Hillhurst in 1922.
 Charles Hitchens (b.
 1891 in Quetta, India) was the Captain of the IA squad and appears in the team photograph standing just to the left of the goalkeeper.
 One later report claimed that he had previously played for Liverpool and Millwall but I found nothing to confirm this information.
 During the war he was a driver with the 4th Division and broke his jaw during a football match in England on May 5, 1918.